-The course literature will be available for free at Cisco Network Academy, however if you prefer to read the material in book form you can buy [1] for Introduction to Networks and [2] for Routing and Switching Essentials.
+The course literature will be available for free at Cisco Network Academy, however if you prefer to read the material in book form you can buy [2017ScN] for Scaling Networks and [2017CN] for Connecting Networks.

-6 What if I am not done in time?
+6 "What if I'm not done in time?"

 Written assignments are graded twice during the course; first, at the latest shortly after the deadline of the assignment; second, before the end of the course, or shortly thereafter.
 After the course you are are offered one more attempt within a year.
-This attempt will occur during the reexam week in April.
+This attempt will occur during the reexam week in August.